11 Amazing Health Benefits of Taking Daily Probiotics Daily

 Because there are a wide variety of probiotics and we only have limited research, it is best to avoid them while pregnant or breastfeeding.
 Until more is known about the possible effects of probiotics on an infant, it is best to talk to your doctor before taking probiotics if you are pregnant or nursing.

-What Are the Side Effects of Probiotics?
+What Are the Probiotic Side Effects?

 It is best to get your probiotics from a food source.
 Live bacteria should be carefully monitored, stored, and combined when taken, but supplements are not currently regulated in the U.S. with the same discretion that food or medication is.